How We Ranked These Services (2026)

 I spent three months eating nothing but "organic" meal kits to figure out which ones actually deliver on that promise.
 Spoiler: most of them lie.

-“Organic” gets slapped on everything now.
+"Organic" gets slapped on everything now.
 Organic packaging.
 Organic vibes.
-Organic marketing copy written by someone who’s never seen a farm.
-But only ONE meal kit service in America has USDA CCOF certification for organic ingredients across their entire operation.
-That’s Green Chef.
-Everyone else is doing organic produce here and there, maybe some organic proteins if you’re lucky, definitely organic upcharges.
+Organic marketing copy written by someone who's never seen a farm.
+But only ONE meal kit service in America has USDA Organic certification (through CCOF, one of the USDA-accredited certifiers) for organic ingredients across their entire operation.
+That's Green Chef.
+Everyone else is doing organic produce here and there, maybe some organic proteins if you're lucky, definitely organic upcharges.

 The math matters here.
 Green Chef runs $11.99/meal after promos wear off.
 Purple Carrot (100% vegan, mostly organic) hits $10.49/meal.
 Sunbasket claims 99% organic produce but averages $12.50/meal.
 Your Whole Foods cart for the same ingredients? $18-22/meal after you throw away half the cilantro you didn't use.
 So yeah, these services cost money.
 But if you're already buying organic and currently spending $400/month on delivery apps, the gap closes fast.